Consider MYGAs instead of CDs in a Ladder

 MYGA Ladder

-For 7 or 10 years, you might consider a treasury.
+You might consider a treasury for 7 or 10 years.
 TIPs might be an option if you are worried about inflation in the mid-term.
 For years 5-7, MYGAs might be a consideration.
 Since you want more flexibility early on, consider CDs for years 3-4.

 Where do MYGAs fit on a Bond Ladder?